namanguptaiitkgp/innoven/README.md

-This is the backed code for the website of Innoven Capital.
+This is the backend Django code for the website of Innoven Capital.
 Website hosted at - https://innoven.herokuapp.com/